M. G. Chakrapani

-Maruthur Gopalan Chakrapani (13 January 1911 – 17 August 1986), commonly known as Ettan ("elder brother" in Malayalam), was an Indian actor and producer based in the Tamil film industry.
+Maruthur Gopalan Chakrapani (13 January 1911- 17 August 1986), commonly known as Ettan ("elder brother" in Malayalam), was an Indian actor and producer based in the Tamil film industry.
 He was the elder brother of actor-politician M. G. Ramachandran.

 Early life

-Chakrapani was born in Vadavannur, Kingdom of Cochin (now Kerala), on 13 January 1911.
+Chakrapani was born in Vadavannur, Palakkad (Madras Presidency now Kerala), on 13 January 1911.
 His parents, Gopala Menon and Sathyabhama, named him Neelakantan, but this was soon changed to Chakrapani because of his father's religious beliefs.
 Soon after his birth, the family migrated to Ceylon (now Sri Lanka) where Chakrapani's two younger siblings (brother M. G. Ramachandran and a sister) were born.
 Gopala Menon worked as a magistrate in Kandy, until he suffered an early death.
 Chakrapani's sister also died while they were in Ceylon.

 Sathyabhama took her sons to Kumbakonam to be close to her brother.
 Chakrapani studied at Yanaiadi School, but left after the seventh grade.
 His mother then enrolled him and Ramachandran in the Madurai Original Boys Company (MOBC), a professional Tamil theatre company.